Buying Guide 10 min read 21 May 2026 281 views

 Buying a used car should be exciting — not stressful.
 Here's exactly what to do, what to check, and what to avoid so you don't end up with someone else's problem.

-Get a Free Quote
+Get a Quote

 The used car market in the UK is enormous — and it's full of good deals.
 It's also full of people trying to sell you their problems.
 The difference between getting a bargain and getting burned usually comes down to a few simple things that most buyers skip.

 This guide covers everything: where to look, what to check, how to negotiate, and how to walk away if something feels off.
+Read it once before you start your search and you'll be better prepared than 90% of buyers out there.

 Step 1: Know Your Budget Before You Start Looking